Skip to main content

 • You want rolling windows such as moving average or moving sum.

-• You want to model timing effects (delays, adoption curves, stretched profiles).
+• You want to model timing effects such as delays or stretched profiles.

 Not here if…